 There are six Paris train stations, or gares, taking passengers to destinations throughout France and the rest of Europe — Gare du Nord, Gare de l'Est, Gare de Lyon, Gare d'Austerlitz, Gare Montparnasse, Gare Saint-Lazare.
 France has one of the most developed railway systems in the world and it's easy to see why so many travelers choose to use trains over airplanes or automobile rentals.

 The railway system is convenient, safe and economical.
-The six train stations in Paris were built in the mid-to-late 1800s and early 1900s and have a wonderful period feeling to them.
+The six train stations in Paris were built in the mid-to-late 1800s and early 1900s and retain a pleasing period feeling to them.
 (The exception is Gare Montparnasse, which was rebuilt in the late 20th century.)
-They look like train stations should look.
-Once you have booked your France train travel you'll need to know which train station you'll need to be traveling from or arriving at.
+They look the way train stations should look.
+With your French train tickets in hand (or in your phone) you'll be traveling from one of the gares below.

-Gare du Nord, in the 10th Arrondissement, is where you catch the Eurostar to London and other northern destinations — Germany, Belgium and the Netherlands.
-It also connects with Paris urban transportation, including the RER and the Metro.
+Gare du Nord, in the 10th Arrondissement, is where you catch the Eurostar to London and other northern destinations in Germany, Belgium, and the Netherlands.
+It also an important hub in the Paris urban transportation network, including the RER and the Paris Metro.
 The RER train from Charles de Gaulle Airport (line B) connects at Gare du Nord.
-It's no wonder it's called the busiest train station in the world.
+It's no wonder it's the busiest train station in the world (most likely).

 Gare du Nord train destination highlights —

-Gare de l'Est is the neighbor of Gare du Nord up in the 10th Arrondissement, nearly in the 18th.
+Gare de l'Est is the near neighbor of Gare du Nord in the 10th Arrondissement, up against the 18th.
 It's one of the oldest train stations in Paris.
 This is where you'll leave from if you want to spend the day in Champagne.
-Trains from Gare de l'Est also head east towards Nancy, Strasbourg, Reims, Frankfurt, Stuttgart, with sleepers to Berlin, Hamburg, Munich and even Moscow.
+Trains from Gare de l'Est also head to other eastern points such as Strasbourg, Frankfurt, Berlin, Hamburg, Munich, and even Moscow.

 Gare de l'Est destination highlights —

-Travel over to the 12 Arrondissement, sort of at the intersection of the Canal St Martin and the Seine, and that's where you'll find Gare de Lyon.
-Built for the World Expo of 1900, this station with a clock tower is the hub for many southern destinations in France as well as Switzerland and Italy.
-In fact, it's the gateway to the Rhone Valley, Provence and Cote d'Azur.
+Travel over to the 12th Arrondissement, sort of at the intersection of the Canal St Martin and the Seine, and that's where you'll find Gare de Lyon.
+Built for travelers coming to Paris to attend Universal Exposition of 1900, this station with a clock tower is the hub for many southern destinations in France as well as cities of Switzerland and Italy.
+In fact, it's the gateway to the Rhone Valley, Provence, and the French Riviera.